biopython/biopython/Bio/PhyloXML/README.rst

 :7/13:
     Extend the core to the rest of the spec:

-    - Begin adding unit tests and classes to support additional (non-core) phyloXML elements
+    - Adding unit tests and classes to support the remaining (non-core) phyloXML elements
+    - Clean up and reorganize any code that needs it
+    - Hopefully, the entire phyloXML spec is covered by the end of this week

 :7/20:
-    - Continue adding support for the rest of the phyloXML spec and testing
-    - Hopefully, the entire phyloXML spec is covered by the end of this week
+    Enhancements (time permitting):
+      - Collapse whitespace in node text when parsing
+      - Search for external nodes from a Phylogeny or Clade instance
+      - Add singular property names for plural attributes that almost always contain just one element

+          - e.g. taxonomy -> taxonomies[0])
+          - if more than 1 element is available, raise an exception

+      - Export Phylogeny to a networkx digraph; Phyloxml -> multidigraph

 :7/27:
     Document all completed functionality.